CITY draws researchers from the majority of York University's faculties and from the larger community in Toronto, the GTA, across Canada and globally.

 The Executive Committee monitors the CITY membership annually to ensure that relevant constituencies are represented and members are fulfilling their responsibilities.
 If not, the Director takes appropriate action, which may range from friendly reminders to revocation of privileges and termination of membership.
 The Executive also identify gaps in the current membership that could be filled by recruiting new members.

-(1) CITY Faculty Associates are part-time, full-time or emeritus faculty members at York University.
+(1) CITY Faculty Affiliates are part-time, full-time or emeritus faculty members at York University.
 They are engaged in research in the field and are

 expected to participate in the intellectual life of the Institute.
 For York faculty members (tenured, emeritus, tenure-track, or contractual), membership is by invitation or application for a five-year term, which will align with the ORUs chartering process.
 There is no limit to the number of core Faculty or the number of times their membership may be renewed.
 Five years after last indicating a desire to be affiliated with the Institute, members in all categories will be asked if they wish to remain affiliated with the Institute.
 If there is no reply, their information will be taken off the Institute’s website.